 You can’t afford to sit on rental property that is empty and not making you money on rent.
 To fill your house, condo or other residential property, however, you have to market it effectively.
 You should adopt a variety of strategies to advertise a vacancy to not only reach a wide pool of potential tenants but to connect with the right candidates.
 Are the tenants you hope to attract looking for homes on Zillow, Craigslist, or Trulia?
 Do they read the newspaper, in print or online?
 Do they check community pages on social media?
 Once you determine your target demographic, you can market your property more effectively.

 8. Partner with a Property Management Company

 One of the most beneficial partnerships you can develop as a landlord in Seattle is with a professional, full-service property management firm, such Powell Property Management.
 We work with numerous property owners in the South Puget Sound area to market and manage their residential and commercial properties.
-Partnering with Powell Property Management relieves you of a myriad of responsibilities giving you peace of mind as a first-time landlord.
+Partnering with Powell Property Management saves you money and relieves you of a myriad of responsibilities giving you peace of mind as a first-time landlord.